 If your client has a single web page that displays phone numbers for multiple business locations getting data attributed to each specific location can be difficult.
-With the proper use of UTM parameters in the URLs of the web-based location-targeted adds and the right NinjaTrack settings you can replace different business location phone numbers on a website each with a unique tracking number.
+With the proper use of UTM parameters in the URLs of the web-based location-targeted ads and the right NinjaTrack settings, you can replace different business location phone numbers on a website each with a unique tracking number.
 This article walks through the steps to set that up and provides a technique to avoid cross-over between the two campaigns using UTM parameters as a filter.

 1. Buy a NinjaTrack phone number for each unique location

-3. In the "Tracking Sources" tab, under "Tracking Sources" assign the desired source details accordinglyNinjaNote: The links contained in your web-based advertising which leads viewers to the phone number displaying landing page must contain UTM parameters.
-The next instruction step only works if each location-based targeted ad contains it's own distinct UTM parameter.
+3. In the "Tracking Sources" tab, under "Tracking Sources" assign the desired source details accordinglyNinjaNote: The links contained in your web-based advertising which leads viewers to the phone number displaying the landing page must contain UTM parameters.
+The next instruction step only works if each location-based targeted ad contains its own distinct UTM parameter.

 4. Under "URL Parameter Filters" enter the corresponding UTM parameter that will link this specific location tracking number to the ad that focuses on its particular location